 Dr. Lyndsay Kubicek completed a residency in radiation oncology at the University of Wisconsin in 2012, and joined Angell in May 2014.
 Prior to her start at Angell, Dr. Kubicek was a clinical assistant professor at the University of Florida where she was their first radiation oncologist and developed their radiation program.
 She specializes in cancers treated with radiation therapy with an emphasis on maintaining a good quality of life.
 Dr. Kubicek has extensive training in intensity-modulated radiation therapy (IMRT) and Stereotactic Radiosurgery (SRS) therapy.

-Radiation therapy options offered at Angell Animal Medical center include palliative and definitive therapies utilizing photon and electron beams.
-We are proud to announce we will be soon offering intensity modulated radiation therapy and stereotactic therapy for select tumors.
+Radiation therapy options offered at Angell Animal Medical center include palliative and definitive therapies using photon and electron beams.
+We are proud to announce we now offer modulated radiation therapy and will be soon offering intensity stereotactic therapy for select tumors.

-Dr. Kubicek is available for phone or email consultations.
-To contact the Oncology service directly please call 617-541-5136 or email email@example.com
+Dr. Kubicek is available to referring veterinarians for phone or email consultations.
+To contact the Oncology service directly for an appointments, please call 617-541-5136 or email email@example.com